Patience paying off for connections of Favreau

 Connections of Favreau put their Derby dreams on ice in the spring and trainer has been strategically plotting a path to the ever since.

-The three-year-old demonstrated staying promise with an eye-catching fourth in the but after getting out of his ground when a soundly-beaten fifth to Montefilia in the , Sargent knew the gelding wasn't seasoned enough for a Derby tilt.
+The three-year-old demonstrated staying promise with an eye-catching fourth in the Gloaming Stakes but after getting out of his ground when a soundly-beaten fifth to in the Spring , Sargent knew the gelding wasn’t seasoned enough for a tilt.

 “I thought he was a bit immature last campaign.
 He couldn’t get himself into races and didn’t tactically know what to do,” Sargent said.